 Visit the Orchha Palace complex and enjoy free time before the overnight train to Varanasi.
 Opt for a local cooking class with a family.

 Take an orientation walk through the oldest continually inhabited city in the world.
 Marvel at the ghats from the River Ganges as you enjoy boat trips at sunrise and sunset.

 Disembark the train in legendary Varanasi, the quintessential Indian holy city where millions of Hindus visit for pilgrimage, to worship, to mourn, or to die.

 There is time here to shop, wander, and absorb the atmosphere of this unique city, while optional activities include the monasteries and ruins of nearby Sarnath, the site of the Buddha's first sermon.

 Watch the sunrise from a boat along the Ganges.
 Enjoy free time in this holy city.

-Cut out the travel time with an afternoon flight back to Delhi.
+Soak up some free time this morning and explore the city.
+Later, cut out the travel time with a flight back to Delhi.

 Fly to Kochi.
 In the evening, meet your South India CEO and some new group members.